jonathanzhou0/clonetrack/README.md

 Almost every step of this workflow generates DNA parts which are often labelled and stored for future use.
 The vision of this application is to have the capability to plan experiments for each step of the cloning workflow given a list of starting materials, and store information about the experiments and DNA parts generated in a database.

 ## Architecture
-This application uses a command line interface, Python back end, and SQLite database.
+This is a Python library that makes use of a SQLite database.

 ## Documentation